2.5 Initializing the message store

 The addresses may also be basic PCRE regular expressions, wrapped in slashes, for example:

-$ mu init --maildir=~/Maildir '--my-address=/foo-.*@example\.com/'
+$ mu init --maildir=~/Maildir '--personal-address=/foo-.*@example\.com/'

 If you want to see the values for your message-store, you can use mu info.